 Tips to extend your EV range on hot and cold days

 As outlined, the major offender for causing range loss in cold and hot temperatures is auxiliary load.
 Therefore, minimising auxiliary load will help extend those miles:

-You will lose range – don’t be worried, be informed.
 As battery sizes have increased with new EV models, range loss has become less of an issue.
 Larger capacity means little impact on most daily trip needs, and charging infrastructure continues to expand for that occasional road trip.
-Knowing your daily distance needs will ensure you choose the right vehicle for you or for your fleet.
-Check out other tips for driving electric vehicles in the winter.

 Additional info for fleets

 Fleet electrification is still a new topic for many fleets.
 Understanding how to choose the right electric vehicle for your specific fleet needs begins with gathering and evaluating telematics data.
 Fleets can pinpoint which vehicles in their fleet are ready to go electric based on operational and financial requirements by conducting an EV Suitability Assessment.
 The analysis assumes the worst-case temperature, so fleet managers can be confident that their EVs will be range-capable in winter chills, summer heatwaves and everything in between